n8peace/OneAlarm/docs/CI_CD_IMPLEMENTATION_SCOPE.md

 # OneAlarm CI/CD Implementation Scope Document

+> **⚠️ IMPORTANT UPDATE**: This document has been superseded by the new [Branch-Based CI/CD Implementation Plan](BRANCH_BASED_CI_CD_IMPLEMENTATION_PLAN.md).
+The branch-based approach is more efficient and cost-effective than the separate project approach outlined here.

 ## 🎯 Project Overview

 **Objective**: Implement a comprehensive CI/CD pipeline using GitHub Actions and Supabase with separate production and development environments, while maintaining the ability to continue development with AI assistance.